 - Do the research

-The successful trip starts at home, long before you grab your first conference-coffee and take your seat in the audience: Make sure to carefully read the program and find your favourite speakers and topics in advance.
+The successful trip starts at home, long before you grab your first conference-coffee and take your seat in the audience: Make sure to carefully read the program and find your favorite speakers and topics in advance.
 Find the conference's official hashtag and follow the speakers - this will make it so much easier to tweet from the sessions and add to the conversation.

 - Choose your weapons wisely

 Are you pixel or paper?
-Don't choose your favourite form to take notes based on what you think your peers will think about you, but what works best for you.
+Don't choose your favorite form to take notes based on what you think your peers will think about you, but what works best for you.
 Don't write complete summaries of every session (there are usually live bloggers for this), but make sure to note your thoughts and the most important statements/quotes.
 As for Twitter: We strongly recommend to use an advanced client such as TweetDeck (also available as Chrome App) or hootsuite to keep track of all the tweets around the conference, to manage multiple accounts and to check the interactions with your personal account.
 Also make sure to power-up all your tools and extend battery life by dimming your screen.

 - Benchmark yourself